The Best Rivers In Ontario For Trout And Steelhead

 The Nottawasaga rivers is one of the best rivers in Ontario

-The Nottawasaga river is one of the best rivers in Ontario
+The Nottawasaga River is one of the best rivers in Ontario

 Almost all rivers and creeks in Central and Southern Ontario eventually flow to one of the Great Lakes, but it’s the Southern Ontario rivers that have trout, steelhead, and salmon in them.

-The best rivers in Ontario are often located in Southern Ontario because they are surrounded by great lakes.
+The best rivers in Ontario are often located in Southern Ontario because they are surrounded by three great lakes.

 With Lake Ontario on the northeast side, Lake Erie to the south, Lake Huron to the west, and Georgian Bay to the northwest just about every way you go you will hit one of them.

-Because the great lakes have good populations of steelhead and salmon most rivers in southern Ontario are likely to have trout, steelhead, and salmon in them.
+Because the Great Lakes have good populations of steelhead and salmon, most rivers in southern Ontario are likely to have trout, steelhead, and salmon in them.

 Some of the best rivers in Ontario will have small and insignificant runs of stray steelhead and salmon while other rivers will have large runs of possibly over 30,000 steelhead and over 10,000 salmon.